|Ordered||16 Jan 1940|

 1 ship damaged, total tonnage 2,847 GRT

-Sunk 14 Sept 1942 south of Spitzbergen in the Barents Sea in position 75.40N, 20.32E, by depth charges from the British destroyer HMS Onslow and depth charges from a Swordfish aircraft from the British escort carrier HMS Avenger.
+Sunk on 14 September 1942 in the Barents Sea south of Spitzbergen, in position 75.40N, 20.32E, by depth charges from the British destroyer HMS Onslow and a Swordfish aircraft (825 Sqn FAA) of the British escort carrier HMS Avenger.
 Four Luftwaffe aircrew rescued the day before were lost with the crew of 44.
 48 dead (all hands lost).

 U-589 operated with the following Wolfpacks during its career: